Let's assume there is a world outside of our minds.

 Kant tried to explain away the problem with his transcendental idealism by claiming that we cannot know anything about the things of the universe themselves, but only about their appearances (

-Since the appearances are determined by what we put into them (and Kant lets us put quite a lot of stuff into them, like space and time), we can reason about them a priori, that is, before or independent of experience.
+Since the appearances are determined by what we put into them (and Kant lets us put quite a lot into them, like space and time), we can reason about them a priori, that is, before or independent of experience.

 This is a nice thought experiment, but the premises are hard to swallow and it's unsatisfactory to not be able to know anything about the things themselves.